wandb/docs/docs/guides/launch/setup_launch_sagemaker.md

 Specify your:

-- `RoleArn` : ARN of the role the IAM role that will be assumed by the job.
+- `RoleArn` : ARN of the IAM role that you created that satisfied the prerequisites.
+[LINK]
 - `OutputDataConfig.S3OutputPath` : An Amazon S3 URI specifying where SageMaker outputs will be stored.

 :::tip